 Finding Baked Treats is Easy as Pie

-You can’t go to Amish Country without digging into a family-style chicken dinner at a place like Blue Gate Restaurant in Shipshewana, Amish Acres Restaurant Barn in Nappanee or the huge Das Dutchman Essenhaus in Middlebury, the largest restaurant in Indiana (seating over 1,100).
+You can’t go to Amish Country without digging into a family-style chicken dinner at a place like Blue Gate Restaurant & Bakery in Shipshewana, FarmTable at The Barns at Nappanee in Nappanee or the huge Das Dutchman Essenhaus in Middlebury, the largest restaurant in Indiana (seating over 1,100).
 Your meal comes with a generous slice of pie, but the hard part is choosing from the more than two dozen varieties—German chocolate, Dutch apple, butterscotch, pecan, rhubarb…. the list goes on and on.
 These big, group-friendly restaurants have attached bakeries where you can buy some decadent desserts to bring home or eat on the bus.

 Sugar Cream Pie is the official state pie of Indiana.
-It can be found in restaurants and bakeries in Amish Country and all over the state.
+It can be found in restaurants and sweet shops in Indiana and in particular across Amish Country.
 A simple mixture of cream, sugar, flour, cornstarch, vanilla and butter or shortening, the smooth velvety pie, pale yellow in color and usually sprinkled with nutmeg, is said to have originated in the kitchens of Amish and Shaker settlers in the 1800s.

 It’s been called “desperation pie” because it could be made when fruits were unavailable and be whipped up quickly for unexpected guests.
 Also called Hoosier pie or “old-fashioned cream pie,” this melt-in-your-mouth classic is likened to a chess or buttermilk pie.
-Wick’s Pies, Inc. in Winchester makes more sugar cream pies than anyone—try a slice at Wick’s restaurant in Winchester or check out the factory outlet store.
+Wick’s Pies in Winchester makes more sugar cream pies than anyone—try a slice at Wick’s restaurant in Winchester or check out the factory outlet store.
 You’ll also find Wick’s pies in grocery stores and restaurants around the state.
-Among other places to try sugar cream pie—The Falls Restaurant at Clifty Inn in Clifty Falls State Park in Madison, Nashville General Store & Bakery, Ahlemeyer Farms Old Tyme Bakery in Columbus and Lisa’s Pie Shop in Atlanta.
+Among other places to try sugar cream pie—The Falls Restaurant at Clifty Inn in Madison, Nashville General Store & Bakery, Ahlemeyer Farms Old Time Bakery in Columbus and Lisa’s Pie Shop in Atlanta.
 A fun note on Lisa’s: Her famous Pie in a Jar makes it easy to grab some varieties for the road, crust and all.

-Chocoholics will find many places in Indiana to satisfy their cravings.
-DeBrand Chocolatier in Fort Wayne, for example, produces some of the finest chocolate in the country—intricately designed works of art crafted with top-quality, sometimes exotic, ingredients.
+Chocoholics will find many sweet shops in Indiana to satisfy their cravings.
+DeBrand Fine Chocolates in Fort Wayne, for example, produces some of the finest chocolate in the country—intricately designed works of art crafted with top-quality, sometimes exotic, ingredients.
 The truffles are silky and rich, the fruit creams burst with intense flavors.
 They even make gourmet gelato.
 On guided tours that let you peek beyond the glass and into the kitchens, perhaps you’ll see caramel pretzel bars being en-robed in chocolate or a stream of raspberry truffles on the conveyor; chocolate samples are part of the tour.
-Afterwards, guests can peruse the chocolate shop or relax over gelato, a sundae or fancy hot chocolate in the elegant, wood-paneled cafe.
+Afterwards, guests can peruse the chocolate shop or relax over gelato, a sundae or fancy hot chocolate in the elegant, wood-paneled café.
 Boxes of DeBrand chocolates, distinguished by upscale packaging, are shipped all over the world.

-The chocolate trail also goes through South Bend, home of the South Bend Chocolate Company as well as the University of Notre Dame.
+The chocolate trail also goes through South Bend, home showcasing many popular sweet shops in Indiana such as the South Bend Chocolate Company.
 A factory tour includes the museum, which boasts one of the largest collections of chocolate memorabilia in the world.
-Check out the outlet store or the company’s downtown cafe, billed as the “world’s largest chocolate store.”
+Check out the outlet store or the company’s downtown café, billed as the “world’s largest chocolate store.”
 The University Collection has products bearing the Notre Dame logo.
 Pay tribute to legendary coach Knute Rockne by buying a box of Rocknes, a mound of premium American chocolate blended with coconut, almonds and a cherry flavoring.